 Thailand needs English teachers and its people want to meet foreigners but can’t afford to travel abroad, and I know from my English friends that foreigners love Thailand and want to meet Thai people.
 A match made in heaven.

-Shouvik Mukherjee – Assistant Trainer and Teaching Practice Observer
+Shouvik Mukherjee – Second Trainer / Teaching Practice Observer

 Life for a young student in London was a somewhat predictable mixture of exuberant hedonism and directionless nihilism.
 This explains in part, my abrupt change of direction from studying medicine at St. George’s Hospital Medical school to then studying Law at King’s College London.
 After completing my studies, hours were spent under the unremitting gaze of statute books in various legal offices across London and this tedium was occasionally broken up by the much more rewarding act of tutoring a very bright boy with various educational needs that were not being met at school.